 Maureen McFadden, news anchor for WNDU, will get the party started as emcee and special host.
 Reserve your seats today by clicking here.

 Changing the world through music

-Flame is based at The Paul Nigra Center for Creative Arts.
+Flame is based at The Paul Nigra Center for Creative Arts in Gloversville, New York.